 Charoen Krung Road is the oldest road in the city.
 Construction began in 1862 and the road ran from this point for about 8.5 kilometres serving Chinatown, the old European community at Bang Rak and ending at a small pier at Bang Kho Laem.
 The construction of the road heralded the change from water to land as the major mode of transport in the city.

 There is a side exit from the park which brings you out onto Rachini Road, which runs alongside Klong Khu Muang Doem, the inner moat.
-Directly opposite you will see Saphan Hok, a Dutch style cantilever footbridge.
+Directly opposite you will see Saphan Hok, a Dutch-style cantilever footbridge.
 Originally six had been built during the reigns of Rama IV and V. All of the originals have since disappeared, this one was rebuilt in 1982.
-Cross the bridge and turn left into Asadang Road towards Wat Ratchabophit.
+Cross the bridge and turn left onto Asadang Road towards Wat Ratchabophit.

 This was the first temple built by Rama V after he ascended the throne.
 It was completed in 1869 and demonstrates the unique blend of European and Thai styles that the king was fond of.
-Facing the road is a royal graveyard which boasts a mixture of chedis, Khmer style prangs and gothic spires.
-The doors into the temple are decorated with western style guards.
+Facing the road is a royal graveyard that boasts a mixture of chedis, Khmer-style prangs and Gothic spires.
+The doors into the temple are decorated with Western-style guards.